gopi-suvanam/scribbler/DOCS.md

 ## File Menu
 The file menu consists of:
-- Open: Opening a JSNB file from local machine
+- Open: Opening a .jsnb file from local machine
-- Download: Saving the current notebook as JSNB file on local machine
+- Download: Saving the current notebook as .jsnb file on local machine
 - GitHub: Loading a file from a GitHub repository or pushing a file to a GitHub repository.
 An authentication dialogue will pop up asking for Access Toke, username/owner name, repo and file path.
 Access token is not stored in the back end and is used to authenticate GitHub API calls.
 - Download as HTML: Save the current notebook as HTM to local machine.
 HTLM cells will be displayed as HTML.
 For code cells both the code and output of the code is displayed as HTML.
 - Download only output as HTML: Save only the output of the current notebook as HTML on local machine.